legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

     Or another way is to just submit your Spark application from a server that has very stable network connection.

+2. If you are sure that your Spark application is production ready, it is better to submit it with the option `--deploy-mode cluster`.
+  However the default option (`--deploy-mode client`) is good for debugging.

 ## Spark Shell